Different Types of Usability Testing Methods

 The main differences between quantitative and qualitative testing lie in how the data is collected.
 Generally, usability testing involves two types of data: qualitative and quantitative.

-It is, therefore, vital to understand the distinctions between the two and how to employ each appropriately.
-The end goal is to gain valuable insights; however, their approach varies.
+Therefore it is vital to understand the distinctions between these and how to employ each appropriately.
+The end goal is to gain valuable insights but their approach varies.

-On the other hand, quantitative data typically constitutes statistical data that is quantifiable in numerical terms.
+In comparison, quantitative usability testing approach accumulates data about users’ behaviours and attitudes indirectly.
+For instance, quantitative data is typically recorded automatically while participants complete the tasks.
+Quantitative data typically constitutes statistical data that is quantifiable in numerical terms.
 For example, how long it took for someone to complete a task, the percentage of a group that clicked a section of a design, etc.

 Moderated vs Unmoderated Usability Testing

-Moderated usability testing is administered in-person or remotely by a trained moderator.
+Moderated usability testing can be administered in-person or remotely by a trained moderator.
 The moderator introduces the test to participants, responds to their queries, and asks follow-up questions.
 On the other hand, unmoderated usability testing is performed without direct supervision.

-Moderated testing typically produces in-depth results because of the direct interaction between moderator and test participants.
-Moderator is able to probe and follow up with questions to further uncover the underlying motivation or reasons for the participant’s actions.
+Moderated usability testing typically produces in-depth results because of the direct interaction between moderator and test participants.
+The moderator is able to probe and follow up with questions to further uncover the underlying motivation or reasons for the participant’s actions.

-However, it can be considerably more expensive to organise and run.
-Conversely, unmoderated testing is cheaper.
-However, participant answers can provide superficial answers at times.
+However, moderated usability testing can be considerably more expensive to organise and run.
+Conversely, unmoderated usability testing is cheaper.
+However, the participant may provide superficial or short answers at times and without moderation it can be difficult to get an in-depth understanding of their answers.

 Explorative vs Comparative Usability Testing